ryutyke/ryutyke.github.io/_posts/2025-03-25-ue_reflection_register.md

 // ObjectMacros.h

 /**
     * Flags associated with each property in a class, overriding the
     * property's default behavior.
     * @warning When adding one here, please update ParsePropertyFlags()
     *
     * This MUST be kept in sync with EPackageFlags defined in
     * Engine\Source\Programs\Shared\EpicGames.Core\UnrealEngineTypes.cs
     */
 enum EPropertyFlags : uint64
 {
     CPF_None = 0,

     CPF_Edit							= 0x0000000000000001,	///< Property is user-settable in the editor.
     CPF_ConstParm						= 0x0000000000000002,	///< This is a constant function parameter
     CPF_BlueprintVisible				= 0x0000000000000004,	///< This property can be read by blueprint code
     CPF_ExportObject					= 0x0000000000000008,	///< Object can be exported with actor.
     CPF_BlueprintReadOnly				= 0x0000000000000010,	///< This property cannot be modified by blueprint code
     CPF_Net								= 0x0000000000000020,	///< Property is relevant to network replication.
     CPF_EditFixedSize					= 0x0000000000000040,	///< Indicates that elements of an array can be modified, but its size cannot be changed.
     CPF_Parm							= 0x0000000000000080,	///< Function/When call parameter.
     CPF_OutParm							= 0x0000000000000100,	///< Value is copied out after function call.
     CPF_ZeroConstructor					= 0x0000000000000200,	///< memset is fine for construction
     CPF_ReturnParm						= 0x0000000000000400,	///< Return value.
     CPF_DisableEditOnTemplate			= 0x0000000000000800,	///< Disable editing of this property on an archetype/sub-blueprint
     CPF_NonNullable						= 0x0000000000001000,	///< Object property can never be null
     CPF_Transient   					= 0x0000000000002000,	///< Property is transient: shouldn't be saved or loaded, except for Blueprint CDOs.
     CPF_Config      					= 0x0000000000004000,	///< Property should be loaded/saved as permanent profile.
     CPF_RequiredParm					= 0x0000000000008000,	///< Parameter must be linked explicitly in blueprint.
 Leaving the parameter out results in a compile error.
     CPF_DisableEditOnInstance			= 0x0000000000010000,	///< Disable editing on an instance of this class
     CPF_EditConst   					= 0x0000000000020000,	///< Property is uneditable in the editor.
     CPF_GlobalConfig					= 0x0000000000040000,	///< Load config from base class, not subclass.
     CPF_InstancedReference				= 0x0000000000080000,	///< Property is a component references.
     //CPF_								= 0x0000000000100000,	///<
     CPF_DuplicateTransient				= 0x0000000000200000,	///< Property should always be reset to the default value during any type of duplication (copy/paste, binary duplication, etc.)
     //CPF_								= 0x0000000000400000,	///<
     //CPF_    							= 0x0000000000800000,	///<
     CPF_SaveGame						= 0x0000000001000000,	///< Property should be serialized for save games, this is only checked for game-specific archives with ArIsSaveGame
     CPF_NoClear							= 0x0000000002000000,	///< Hide clear button.
     //CPF_  							= 0x0000000004000000,	///<
     CPF_ReferenceParm					= 0x0000000008000000,	///< Value is passed by reference; CPF_OutParam and CPF_Param should also be set.
     CPF_BlueprintAssignable				= 0x0000000010000000,	///< MC Delegates only.
 Property should be exposed for assigning in blueprint code
     CPF_Deprecated  					= 0x0000000020000000,	///< Property is deprecated.
 Read it from an archive, but don't save it.
     CPF_IsPlainOldData					= 0x0000000040000000,	///< If this is set, then the property can be memcopied instead of CopyCompleteValue / CopySingleValue
     CPF_RepSkip							= 0x0000000080000000,	///< Not replicated.
 For non replicated properties in replicated structs
     CPF_RepNotify						= 0x0000000100000000,	///< Notify actors when a property is replicated
     CPF_Interp							= 0x0000000200000000,	///< interpolatable property for use with cinematics
     CPF_NonTransactional				= 0x0000000400000000,	///< Property isn't transacted
     CPF_EditorOnly						= 0x0000000800000000,	///< Property should only be loaded in the editor
     CPF_NoDestructor					= 0x0000001000000000,	///< No destructor
     //CPF_								= 0x0000002000000000,	///<
     CPF_AutoWeak						= 0x0000004000000000,	///< Only used for weak pointers, means the export type is autoweak CPF_ContainsInstancedReference		= 0x0000008000000000,	///< Property contains component references.
     CPF_AssetRegistrySearchable			= 0x0000010000000000,	///< asset instances will add properties with this flag to the asset registry automatically
     CPF_SimpleDisplay					= 0x0000020000000000,	///< The property is visible by default in the editor details view CPF_AdvancedDisplay					= 0x0000040000000000,	///< The property is advanced and not visible by default in the editor details view
     CPF_Protected						= 0x0000080000000000,	///< property is protected from the perspective of script
     CPF_BlueprintCallable				= 0x0000100000000000,	///< MC Delegates only.
 Property should be exposed for calling in blueprint code
     CPF_BlueprintAuthorityOnly			= 0x0000200000000000,	///< MC Delegates only.
 This delegate accepts (only in blueprint) only events with BlueprintAuthorityOnly.
     CPF_TextExportTransient				= 0x0000400000000000,	///< Property shouldn't be exported to text format (e.g. copy/paste)
     CPF_NonPIEDuplicateTransient		= 0x0000800000000000,	///< Property should only be copied in PIE
     CPF_ExposeOnSpawn					= 0x0001000000000000,	///< Property is exposed on spawn
     CPF_PersistentInstance				= 0x0002000000000000,	///< A object referenced by the property is duplicated like a component.
 (Each actor should have an own instance.)
     CPF_UObjectWrapper					= 0x0004000000000000,	///< Property was parsed as a wrapper class like TSubclassOf<T>, FScriptInterface etc., rather than a USomething*
     CPF_HasGetValueTypeHash				= 0x0008000000000000,	///< This property can generate a meaningful hash value.
     CPF_NativeAccessSpecifierPublic		= 0x0010000000000000,	///< Public native access specifier
-  CPF_NativeAccessSpecifierProtected= 0x0020000000000000,	///< Protected native access specifier
+    CPF_NativeAccessSpecifierProtected	= 0x0020000000000000,	///< Protected native access specifier
     CPF_NativeAccessSpecifierPrivate	= 0x0040000000000000,	///< Private native access specifier
     CPF_SkipSerialization				= 0x0080000000000000,	///< Property shouldn't be serialized, can still be exported to text CPF_TObjectPtr						= 0x0100000000000000,	///< Property is a TObjectPtr<T> instead of a USomething*.
 Need to differentiate between TObjectclassOf and TObjectPtr
     CPF_ExperimentalOverridableLogic	= 0x0200000000000000,	///< ****Experimental*** Property will use different logic to serialize knowing what changes are done against its default use the overridable information provided by the overridable manager on the object
     CPF_ExperimentalAlwaysOverriden		= 0x0400000000000000,	///< ****Experimental*** Property should never inherit from the parent when using overridable serialization
 };
 ```
 </div>